 This report is part of our ongoing effort to share more information about the requests we receive from governments in countries where our service is available.
-This report provides country-level information, consistent with applicable law, about 1) government requests for data about people who use the Facebook family of products including Facebook, Messenger, WhatsApp, and Instagram, and 2) content restrictions in places where our services are otherwise available, and 3) information on internet disruptions impacting Facebook products and services..
+This report provides country-level information, consistent with applicable law, about 1) government requests for data about people who use the Facebook family of products including Facebook, Messenger, WhatsApp, and Instagram, 2) content restrictions in places where our services are otherwise available, and 3) information on internet disruptions impacting Facebook products and services..
 We intend to release this information on a regular basis.

 Government officials sometimes make requests for data about people who use Facebook as part of official investigations.
 The vast majority of these requests relate to criminal cases, such as robberies or kidnappings.
 In many of these cases, these government requests seek basic subscriber information, such as name, registration date and length of service.
 Other requests may also seek IP address logs or account content.
-We have strict guidelines in place to deal with all government data requests: https://www.facebook.com/safety/groups/law/guidelines/
+We have strict guidelines in place to deal with all government data requests.

 Non-content data information may include person’s name, location and IP history.